 We recognize an asset for the incremental costs of obtaining a contract with a subscriber if we expect the benefit of those costs to be longer than one year.
-We have determined that certain sales incentive programs, including those with our independent third-party retailers, meet the requirements to be capitalized, and payments made under these programs are capitalized and amortized to expense over the estimated subscriber life.
-During the three months ended March 31, 2021 and 2020, we capitalized \$28 million and \$38 million, respectively, under these programs.
-The amortization expense related to these programs was \$37 million and \$27 million for the three months ended March 31, 2021 and 2020, respectively.
-As of March 31, 2021 and December 31, 2020, we had a total of \$331 million and \$339 million, respectively, capitalized on our Condensed Consolidated Balance Sheets.
+We have determined that certain sales incentive programs, including those with our independent third-party retailers, meet the requirements to be capitalized, and payments made under these programs are capitalized and amortized to expense over the estimated subscriber life exceeding one year.
+During the three months ended March 31, 2022 and 2021, we capitalized \$21 million and \$28 million, respectively, under these programs.
+The amortization expense related to these programs was \$41 million and \$37 million for the three months ended March 31, 2022 and 2021, respectively.
+As of March 31, 2022 and December 31, 2021, we had a total of \$278 million and \$298 million, respectively, capitalized on our Condensed Consolidated Balance Sheets.
 These amounts are capitalized in "Other current assets" and "Other noncurrent assets, net" on our Condensed Consolidated Balance Sheets, and then amortized in "Selling, general and administrative expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).